improbable-eng/etcd-cluster-operator/docs/design/backups.md

           namespace: default
 ```

-This resource specifies that we desire a backup to be immediately taken as a [snapshot](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/recovery.md#snapshotting-the-keyspace) from the etcd API.
+This resource specifies that we desire a backup to be immediately taken as a [snapshot](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/recovery.md#snapshotting-the-keyspace) from the etcd API of the given cluster.
 This snapshot will be saved to a GCS bucket, accessed with credentials read from a given secret.
 The file would be named with a timestamp when the backup was started, for uniqueness.
-Backups will be taken by the controller, rather than a Job or Pod acting on behalf of the controller.
+For the initial implementation, backups will be taken by the controller, rather than a Job or Pod acting on behalf of the controller.
+This is simply because we do not feel a need to separate this to an external process for the time being.

 Backup types could include
   * `snapshot`: a `snapshot.db` file taken from the etcd API